I’ve started sharing my Valentine’s Day cakes across social media, and a few of them are decorated with super vibrant, red buttercream.

 Make Your Red Frosting In Advance

-This buttercream can be made over a week in advance, and store it in the fridge until I’m ready to use it.
+This buttercream can be made weeks in advance, and stored in the fridge until you’re ready to use it.

 I take the frosting out a few hours before I need it, to allow it to come to room temperature.
 Once it’s thawed, it always is a darker color than when I initially made it.